Christopher Hitchens: Political views

-In 2009 Hitchens was listed by Forbes magazine as one of the "25 most influential liberals in the U.S. media".
+In 2009 Hitchens was listed by Forbes magazine as one of the 25 "most influential liberals" in the US media.
 The article also noted that he would "likely be aghast to find himself on this list", as it reduces his self-styled radicalism to mere liberalism.
 Hitchens's political perspectives also appear in his wide-ranging writings, which include many dialogues.
-He said of Ayn Rand's Objectivism, "I have always found it quaint, and rather touching, that there is a movement in the US that thinks Americans are not yet selfish enough."
+He said of Ayn Rand's objectivism, "I have always found it quaint, and rather touching, that there is a movement in the US that thinks Americans are not yet selfish enough."

-Hitchens struggled with the premise of a Jewish homeland and had said of himself, "I am an Anti-Zionist.
+Hitchens disagreed with the premise of a Jewish homeland and had said of himself, "I am an Anti-Zionist.
 I'm one of those people of Jewish descent who believes that Zionism would be a mistake even if there were no Palestinians."

 Having long described himself as a socialist and a Marxist, Hitchens began his break from the established political left after what he called the "tepid reaction" of the Western left to the controversy over The Satanic Verses, followed by what he saw as the left's embrace of Bill Clinton and the anti-war movement's opposition to NATO intervention in Bosnia and Herzegovina in the 1990s.
-He later became a so-called liberal hawk and supported the War on Terror, but he had some reservations, such as his characterisation of waterboarding as torture after voluntarily undergoing the procedure.
+He later became a so-called liberal hawk and supported the war on terror, but he had some reservations, such as his characterisation of waterboarding as torture after voluntarily undergoing the procedure.
 In January 2006, he joined four other individuals and four organisations, including the ACLU and Greenpeace, as plaintiffs in a lawsuit, ACLU v.
-NSA, challenging Bush's NSA warrantless surveillance; the lawsuit was filed with the ACLU.
+NSA, challenging Bush's NSA warrantless surveillance; the lawsuit was filed by the ACLU.

 Hitchens was an avid critic of President Slobodan Milošević of Serbia and other Serbian politicians of the 1990s.
-He called Milošević a "fascist" and a "nazi" after the Bosnian genocide and ethnic cleansing of Albanians in Kosovo and expressed a positive reaction to his death.
+He called Milošević a "fascist" and a "Nazi" after the Bosnian genocide and ethnic cleansing of Albanians in Kosovo and expressed a positive reaction to his death.
 Hitchens often accused the Serbian government of committing numerous war crimes during the Yugoslav Wars.
-He denounced people like Noam Chomsky and Edward S. Herman, who criticized the NATO intervention there.
-Hitchens also criticized Croatian president Franjo Tuđman and the policies of the Croatian government, which he saw as reviving "Ustashe formations".
+He denounced Noam Chomsky and Edward S. Herman, who criticised the NATO intervention there.
+Hitchens also criticised Croatian president Franjo Tuđman and the policies of the Croatian government, which he saw as reviving "Ustashe formations".